Kaoticz/NadekoHub/README.md

 - Start and stop your bots directly from the Hub.
 - Create backups of your bots whenever you want.
 - Watch logs of your bots in real time and have them saved automatically for later inspection.
-- Works on Windows, Linux, and MacOS.
+- Works on Windows, Linux, and macOS.

 ## Screenshots